Discourses on Europe / Honors program

 students who are interested in and concerned with today’s world.
 The

-focus of the 4 course-program is on Europe, which will be studied from
+focus of the four-course program is on Europe, which will be studied from

 the vantage points of several disciplines in the humanities and social